grantemsley/MultiPoolMiner/README.md

         "BTC": "$Wallet"
     }

-To prevent the pool from using an algorithm / a set of algorithms add a line like "DisabledAlgorithms": ["disabled_algo", "another_disabled_algo"]
+To prevent the pool from using an algorithm / a set of algorithms add a line like "ExcludeAlgorithm": ["Excluded_Algo", "Another_Excluded_Algo"]

 E.g. if you do not want to use Keccac and Equihash on NiceHash change the pool config to:

     "NiceHash": {
         "Worker": "$WorkerName",
         "BTC": "$Wallet",
-        "DisabledAlgorithms": ["Keccak", "Equihash"]
+        "ExcludeAlgorithm": ["Keccak", "Equihash"]
     }

-To allow mining all algorithms remove the line "DisabledAlgorithms": [...]
+To allow mining all algorithms remove the line "ExcludeAlgorithm": [...]

 #### To disable mining some coins on a pool